sromeroi/aspectrum/README.md

      Philip Kendall: Fuse emulator (Spectrum).
      Ignacio Burguer: GLECK emulator (Spectrum).
      Z80user, Kak, Hylian, Kel: From #spectrum on IRC-Hispano.

- * Alvaro Alea, for submitting the first Aspectrum patch giving support to load Z80 snapshot files on the emulator.

  * Gines Flores, for trying to help me on the emulator.